digital-land/digital-land/content/project/local-plans/alpha/_index.md

 layout: single
 ---

-In March 2020, we opened an [supplier opportunity](https://www.digitalmarketplace.service.gov.uk/digital-outcomes-and-specialists/opportunities/11591) on Digital Marketplace to work on the Local Plans alpha phase.
+In March 2020, we opened an [supplier opportunity](https://www.digitalmarketplace.service.gov.uk/digital-outcomes-and-specialists/opportunities/11591) on Digital Marketplace to work on the local plans alpha phase.
 It was awarded to [dxw digital](https://www.dxw.com/).

 The alpha tested ideas for the better use of data held about, and within local plans.